 There are a lot of reasons to look forward to retiring.
 Retirement offers more free time to explore your hobbies or spend time with family and friends, for instance.
 You can enjoy your retirement much more when you are financially stable enough to purchase necessities, as well as any other items you want.
 However, that can be a tricky feat when you have no more working income.
-A reverse mortgage is one option that can help you get some financial relief.
+A reverse mortgage or a mortgage refinancing program is one option that can help you get some financial relief.
 Visit SoFi for lending options.

 A Reverse Mortgage is Not a Traditional Home Mortgage